 Welcome to Cognificance

-Here, we look at and analyze the current state of machine learning (AI), cognition and it's significance for the future of business.
+Here, we look at and analyze the current state of machine learning (AI), cognition, robotic process automation and their significance for the future of business automation.

 Cognificance = Cognition + Significance